AnalyzeVisualize/Parkinson-s-Disease-Detection-w-ML/README.md

 In addition to comparing the above metrics, we also compared the classification reports for the different models.
 After taking these different model measurements into consideration we decided to proceed with a neural network.
 ## Optimizations:
 In order to optimize our neural network we made use of the Keras Tuner python library, constructing a hyperband parameter tuner to facilitate the best parameters for our model.
 Optimizations regarding tuning are detailed in the following slides.
-Additionally, dense layers where all nodes were connected to preceding layers were found to provide highest accuracy.
+Additionally, dense layers where all nodes were connected to preceding layers were found to provide the highest accuracy.
 Here is the final classification report for the model:

 Optimized Sequential Model Parameters